yididiyan/neural-connectivity/README.md

 ### 4) Postprocessing

-The postprocessing scripts aggregate the Directed Information results into the plots included in the manuscript.
+The postprocessing scripts aggregate the directed information(DI) results into the plots included in the manuscript.

+* `notebooks/lasso-method/calculate_pvalues.py` - calculates p-values for differences between "pre" and "post" experiment
+* `notebooks/lasso-method/all_stimuli_plots.py` - aggregates the raw DI values (example shown in the script)given the aggregate data and generates the plots in the manuscript.